mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 of facts, statistics and ever more numbers should be granted DM+1 or even +2 if they do it well.
 Ultimately, the Travellers must make an Average (8+) Diplomat or a Difficult (10+) Persuade check.
-Failure indicates Sir Ba- abtab Atwa is not interested at this time, though he may be open to a revised pitch later.
+Failure indicates Sir Ba-abtab Atwa is not interested at this time, though he may be open to a revised pitch later.

 Success does not instantly sell starships.
 However, if